ELEVATE-Project/solution-upload-portal-service/README.md

 Repository for backend service of Data upload and Validation tool

-Code pushes to be done in the `dev` branch only.
+Code pushes to be done in the `main` branch only.

 ## Requirements